open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

         "events": [
           {
             "to" : {
-                "SpeakerUri" : "Speaker Uri of intended recipient A", "url" : "URL of intended recipient A", "private" : false
+                "speakerUri" : "Speaker Uri of intended recipient A", "serviceUrl" : "URL of intended recipient A", "private" : false
             },
             "eventType": "event type A",